voideditor/void/README.md

 Void is the open-source Cursor alternative.

+Use AI agents on your codebase, checkpoint and visualize changes, and bring any model or host locally.
+Void sends messages directly to providers without retaining your data.

 This repo contains the full sourcecode for Void.
 If you're new, welcome!

 - 👋 [Discord](https://discord.gg/RSNjgaugJs)